 Helle K. Johansen is a Research assistant at Center for Research on Discretion and Paternalism.
 She holds a Master’s Degree in Comparative Politics from the University of Bergen.

-Helle has previously worked as a seminar teacher at the Institute of Comparative Politics.
+Helle has previously worked as a seminar teacher at the Department of Comparative Politics.
 She has completed an internship with “Ungt Entreprenørskap Vestland“, and has done freelance work in media consultation.

 M.Phil in Comparative Politics (University of Bergen)